IBM/manage-control-device-node-red/README.md

 ![Architecture Diagram](images/steps-architecture.png)

 # Connecting a motor device as a simulated device
-Build an IoT project with a simualted device that sends events for data monitoring on Watson IoT Platform on IBM Cloud.
+Build an IoT project with a simulated device that sends events for data monitoring on Watson IoT Platform on IBM Cloud.

 ## Overview and goal
 This guide steps you through the process of connecting devices to Watson IoT Platform, monitoring and acting on device data.